Florida Geriatrics Society - Advancing Geriatric Care in Florida Since 1989

 JW Marriott - Marco Island, FL

-Special Section: Coronavirus (COVID-19) Updates and Resources
+Special Section: Coronavirus (COVID-19)

 The FGS is monitoring the CDC, the Florida Dept of Health, along with other state and federal agencies for updates , recommendations and advisories.
 For the most up-to-date information visit the Florida Department of Health or the Center for Disease Control and Prevention (CDC).

-If you are at higher risk for serious illness from COVID-19 because of your age or because you have a serious long-term health problem, it is extra important for you to take actions to reduce your risk of getting sick with the disease.
+If you are at increased risk for serious illness from COVID-19 due to age or because you have a serious chronic health problem, it is extra important for you to take actions to reduce your risk of exposure to the disease.